 - Electrical Systems Lineworker

 - Home Equipment and Furnishings Installer

 - Metal Building Assembly

 - Plumbing Technology

 Master's Degree in Construction Management

 Individuals who have unrelated bachelor's degrees or those who want to work for larger construction corporations typically pursue master's degrees in construction management.
-At the graduate level, students gain advanced knowledge of construction management principles and often learn about field-specific computer applications, contract negotiation, risk management and sustainable construction.
+At the graduate level, students gain advanced knowledge of construction management principles and often take classes in:

 Most states require general contractors to have a license.
 Voluntary certifications are often preferred by employers and are offered through various general contractor organizations.
 The Construction Management Association of America (www.cmaanet.org) offers a Certified Construction Manager credential, while the American Institute of Constructors (www.aicnet.org) certifies individuals as Associate Contractors or Certified Professional Contractors.
 In order to qualify for certification, applicants must generally meet education and work experience requirements and pass an exam.